Kiru100/parmbili-assessment-activity/README.md

 ## Aha!
 Moments

 * It's possible to use clearInterval() in reducers given an interval ID.
-* It's possible to manipulate disabled properties of a button with CSS only.
+* It's possible to change :disabled properties of a button without adding new class (new for me).

 ## Challenges Encountered

+* Error: "A non-serializable value was detected in the state".
+    - I tried passing event object in redux but it returns this error.
+    - Fixed by moving it to regular useState.